aws-samples/step-functions-workflows-collection/human-in-the-loop-cdk/README.md

     ```bash
     cdk deploy --parameters ModeratorEmailAddress=your-email@example.com
     ```
-1. Note the outputs from the CDK deployment.
-These contain the resource names and/or ARNs which are used for testing.
+1. Note the outputs from the CDK deployment: the Step Functions console URL and the API Gateway endpoint URL.

 ## How it works